joshgerdes/jekyll-uno/_drafts/just-in-time-access-to-azure-virtual-machines.md

 ### Request Access for Just In Time Access to RDP

-You can [programmatically ](https://docs.microsoft.com/en-us/azure/defender-for-cloud/just-in-time-access-usage?tabs=jit-config-asc%2Cjit-request-powershell "Secure your management ports with just-in-time access")request JiT access to Azure VM through PowerShell and the REST API, but we are going to use the Azure Portal.
+You can [programmatically ](https://docs.microsoft.com/en-us/azure/defender-for-cloud/just-in-time-access-usage?tabs=jit-config-asc%2Cjit-request-powershell "Secure your management ports with just-in-time access")request JiT access to Azure VM through PowerShell and the REST API _(see Additional Resources below for a PowerShell script to get you started)_, but we are going to use the Azure Portal.

  1. Open the [**Azure Portal**](https://portal.azure.com/#home "Azure Portal")
  2. **Navigate** to the **Virtual Machine** you would like to enable Defender for Cloud on and enable Just in Time Access for